How to Set Good Habits and Actually Keep Them This Year

 A new exercise regime.
-A hardcore diet.
+Changing how you eat.
 A vow to never, ever smoke another cigarette.
 A draconian organizational system for one’s home.
 These are common New Year’s resolutions made and, inevitably, given up on within a few weeks, if not months, into the New Year.
 At least that’s what Dr. BJ Fogg, a social science research associate at Stanford and author found in his own work studying how people can create real, sustainable, and healthy, and good habits, and shed bad habits in the past.

 When Dr. Fogg received his doctorate in experimental psychology, he was largely focused on how people can use tech to better their lives.
 But at some point he felt he had contributed all he could to tech and that human behavior — good, bad, healthy, or unhealthy — would be his next mountain to tackle.
 During his research, he came across a surprising discovery: the smallest, tiniest habits are the ones that can radically change a person’s life.
 It was only when people set extremely lofty goals — like running a marathon at the end of the year or completely changing how they parent their children — that they failed and dug themselves deeper into a de-motivation hole that made it even harder to enact positive changes in their own lives.